-2) On the registration form, enter a username and the Gmail address you have created for this course, and make sure the “Just a username, please” radio button is selected.
+2) On the registration form, enter a username and your @oberlin.edu e-mail address, and make sure the “Just a username, please” radio button is selected.

 3) Click the Next button, and you will receive an email with a confirmation link.

-4) Log into the Gmail account you have created for this course and click the confirmation link.
-Once you've clicked this link to confirm your Gmail address, you will be provided with your initial CILC Blogs password, and can log in immediately.
+4) Log into your Oberlin email address (gmail for the Dirty Wars class) and click the confirmation link.
+Once you've clicked this link to confirm your email address, you will be provided with your initial CILC Blogs password, and can log in immediately.

 5) Keep in mind that, when you sign up for a username only, your ability to do anything will be very limited until you have either created a blog for yourself or added yourself to an existing blog.

 1) Go to the CILC Blogs homepage.

 3) Enter your username and password into the boxes and click Log In.
 If you have forgotten your username or password, click the Lost your Password link and follow the instructions to change your password.

 If you are not sure where to find the blog for your course, visit the Course Blogs page, where all current and previous course blog links are listed.